meatsby/meatsby.github.io/content/AWS SAA-C03/AWS SAA-C03 Practice Questions.md

 ## Question 523
 ---
 A company runs a microservice-based serverless web application.
-The application must be able to retrieve data from multiple Amazon DynamoDB tables A solutions architect needs to give the application the ability to retrieve the data with no impact on the baseline performance of the application.
+The application must be able to retrieve data from multiple Amazon DynamoDB tables.
+A solutions architect needs to give the application the ability to retrieve the data with no impact on the baseline performance of the application.
 Which solution will meet these requirements in the MOST operationally efficient way?

 - A. AWS AppSync pipeline resolvers